Cricket South Africa: Mismanagement

-New Era
+New era

 In June 2021, a new board of directors was appointed.
-For the first time, the majority of the board is made up of independents (i.e, outside CSA current administrative or operational circles), and was heralded as a new era for the organisation both domestically and internationally, with the return of administrative professionalism and long-term stability to the sport.
+For the first time, the majority of the board was made up of independents (i.e., outside CSA current administrative or operational circles).
+A key focus of the new board has been rebuilding relations with all stakeholders (internal and external), and stabilising operations by recruiting for vacant positions in what had previously been a severely depleted management team, including several key executive positions.

 Organisation

 Structure

-CSA is currently governed by two internal organisation structures with a joint purpose of delivering responsible administration of the game, as well as to nurture sustainable growth and business investment for South African cricket.
+CSA is governed by two internal organisation structures with a joint purpose of delivering responsible administration of the game, as well as to nurture sustainable growth and business investment for South African cricket.